-The IdentityLink Data Store’s unique integration with Facebook Custom Audiences enables self-serve usage of trusted third-party data for targeting from over 40 offline data providers.
+The IdentityLink Data Marketplace’s unique integration with Facebook Custom Audiences enables self-serve usage of trusted third-party data for targeting from over 40 offline data providers.

 We’ve also updated our integration to comply with Facebook’s changes to Custom Audience targeting.
 With this, LiveRamp will ensure all data is compliant with Facebook’s requirements around Custom Audiences, including specifying data origin.

 While the specifics might be new, the practice is not for us.
 We’ve worked hard to build privacy-conscious practices into all our products.
 By working with LiveRamp, marketers can ensure that they are keeping people at the centre of what they do, both from a privacy and a marketing perspective.